GregDomzalski/GregDomzalski.github.io/content/books/dotnet-esoterica/msbuild/msbuild-primer.md

 Metadata can be accessed using the `%()` syntax.
 For example, `%(PackageReference.Version)` will return the version information for each entry in the collection.

+# Evaluation order

+This is something that's surely to trip you up, as it has for me.

+MSBuild processes your build files in phases.
+There are two primary phases, each with their own sub-phases: Evaluation and Execution.

+Properties, ItemGroups, etc. are processed during the evaluation phase.
+But within this phase, it is done in steps:

+1. Evaluate environment variables
+2. Evaluate imports and properties
+3. Evaluate item definitions
+4. Evaluate items (item groups)
+5. Evaluate UsingTask elements
+6. Evaluate targets

+What this means is that all of the MSBuild XML is stitched together by the preprocessor first.
+Then, a first pass is taken and evaluates all of the properties that exist in the global (non-target) scope.
+Note that items are not yet evaluated!

+Then, once that pass has completed, item definitions are processed.
+You can think of this as a compiler first having to declare the structure of a class or struct before you can instantiate instances of that type.

+Only then, items are evaluated.

+This has a few implications:

+- You may see items refer to values of properties _before_ that property has been defined.
+(If you were to look at the preprocessed XML you would see a property reference show up before the declaration.)
+This is OK as properties will all have been evaluated and computed prior to the item processing.
+- You cannot set a property value to the contents of an item or its metadata.
+That's because the properties are only evaluated once, and that happens before the item has any value or meaning.